PatGendre/oai-openedition/docs/source/harvesting.rst

 .. contents:: Table of Contents
    :depth: 2

-The openedition repository follows the version 2.0 of the OAI-PMH protocol available on the Open Archives Initiative website: http://www.openarchives.org/OAI/openarchivesprotocol.html
+The OpenEdition repository follows the version 2.0 of the OAI-PMH protocol available on the Open Archives Initiative website: http://www.openarchives.org/OAI/openarchivesprotocol.html

 Selective Harvesting